m87-labs/moondream-python/README.md

 # Moondream Python Client Library

-Official Python client library for Moondream, the world's fastest multi-function VLM.
+Official Python client library for Moondream, a fast multi-function VLM.
 This client can target either (the Moondream Cloud)[https://moondream.ai/cloud] or a (Moondream Server)[https://moondream.ai/server].
 Both are free, though the cloud has a limits on the free tier.

 ## Features